- Our Work

 NOTE: Please refer to the “YOUR RIGHTS” section above to review the rights you are granting Defenders of Wildlife by entering our contest.

 Entries may originate from film or digital files but must be submitted electronically as JPEGs.

 Photographs will be judged anonymously on the following criteria: artistic value, content, composition, originality and technical expertise.
 A team of photography experts will judge the contest.
 This is a skill-based contest, and chance plays no part in the determination of the winners.

 The team will select 10 finalists, divided into the two categories: imperiled wildlife and wild lands of North America.
-The prize winners and honorable mention winners will come from this group.
+The prize winners will come from this group.
 The finalists will then be posted online for voting by visitors to our website.
 The voting by our visitors will determine the grand prize winner as well as the first, second and third prize winners for each category.

 What are the size requirements for my photos?

 To be eligible for the contest, photos submitted must be high-resolution JPEG (.jpg or .jpeg) files.
 If a photo does not meet this requirement, it will not be entered into the contest.
 We suggest using a camera that can take photos between six megapixels and 18 megapixels to achieve maximum resolution.
 Ideal width is 5,175 pixels.

 Can I enter the contest if I was a finalist in last year's contest?

 Yes.
 We welcome your new entries to the contest.